F.A.Q.

 Certified Ethical Recruiters (CERs) are recruitment firms that have demonstrated compliance with the Alliance Code and have submitted their recruitment practices to additional oversight by the Alliance.
 A full list of Alliance CERs can be found here.

 Any organization that recruits foreign-educated health professionals (FEHPs) to work in the United States is eligible for Alliance Certification.
-Such organizations include:
+The Alliance divides international healthcare recruitment into two models based on the final employer: direct and staffing.

 The Alliance offers additional oversight into the recruitment practices of CERs in order to ensure their compliance with the Code.
 CERs agree to regular survey reviews of their practices by the Alliance, allowing health professionals to confidentially share their experiences with their recruitment firms.